 Awards also matter.
-Some awards do affect sales figures: top awards like the Guardian Fiction Award will get your book into public libraries, for example.
-Awards for Children's and YA fiction like the Carnegie and the Costa Children's Book Award will almost guarantee that school and public libraries around the UK will order in copies.
-(One copy that loans out to many borrowers isn't as lucrative as a book that many people actually purchase, but you've got to start a reputation somewhere!)
-With lesser awards, it's debatable how much they influence the average book-buyer.
+Some awards do affect sales figures, often by getting your book into school and public libraries.
+But it's debatable how much they influence the average book-buyer.
 But they matter to publishers, which means they have to matter to authors too.

 Some successes carry more prestige than others.
 Let's face it, cookbooks and DIY/self-help books often top the best-seller charts, but they're don't have the glamour of fiction!
-And, within fiction, a 'quality' success rates more highly than an 'exploitation' success.
+And, within fiction, a 'quality' success rates more highly than an

+'exploitation' success.
 For example, it's a known fact that bums-and-farts books for kids can sell well, sometimes spectacularly well, yet publishers often look askance at them.

 It's partly a matter of personal reputation, but it's also a matter of how the publishing house wants to present itself.
-A shock/horror/porn book might sell very well as a one-off, but what would it do for the reputation of the publisher's list overall?
+A shock/horror/porn book might sell very well as a oneoff, but what would it do for the reputation of the publisher's list overall?
 Publishers can't afford to trade down the value of their 'marque' for the sake of a single smash hit.